AlexJS6/CTF_Writeups/README.md

 ---

-This README is in process, but shows my walkthrough through different boxes, mainly easy and from TryHackMe for now.
+This README is in process, but shows my walkthrough through different boxes, mainly easy ones and from TryHackMe for now.